sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: FTP command "%(command)s" not implemented by the service.
-:Groups: failure, failure-specific, authenticated, ftp
+:Groups: authenticated, failure, ftp, failure-specific
 :From version: 1.6.0
 :To version: None
 :Description: None